 German intelligence circulates its appreciation of Fighter Command's control system to operational commands.

 As the British fighters are controlled on the ground by R/T, the forces are tied to their respective ground stations and thereby restricted in ability, even taking into concideration the probability that the Crown stations are partly mobile.
 Consequently, the assembley of strong fighter forces at seven points and at short notice is not to be expected.
 A mass German attack on a target area can therefore count on the same conditions of light figher opposition as in attacks on widely scattered targets.
 It can, indeed, be assumed that considerable confusion in the defensive networks will be unavoidable during mass attacks, and that the effectiveness of the defences can thereby be reduced.

 Halder has "irreconcilable differences" and "utterly rejects" the Kreigsmarine's invasion proposal on a narrow front stating "I might as well put the troops through a sausage machine."
 A memorandum developing this theme is sent to the Kreigsmarine.

 263 Sqn's P6966 flown by Canadian PO Irving McDermott crashes at Lanton farm near Stenhousemuir after a burst tyre on takeoff jams the undercarriage leg.
-As advised by ground control McDermott bails out North of Stirling(?), sprains his ankle on landing, and is arrested by the Stenhousemuir home guard - only being released when Sqn Ldr Eels vouched for him.
+As advised by ground control McDermott bails out between Grangemouth and Stirling, sprains his ankle on landing or is uninjured (depending on the account), and is arrested by the Stenhousemuir home guard - only being released when Sqn Ldr Eels vouched for him.